 “I am a simple and humble person, even though sometimes it may not seem so at first glance.
-I like to fight for my ideals and although I am open-minded, I like to stick faithfully to my personal values and transmit them to the people around me.
-I am a person who will continue to work against inequality, an optimistic person with dreams of collaborating to make the world a happier place” –Sergio Larios
+I like to fight for my ideals and although I am open-minded.
+In the same way, I like to stick faithfully to my personal values and transmit them to the people around me.
+Also, I am a person who will continue to work against inequality, an optimistic person with dreams of collaborating to make the world a happier place”.–Sergio Larios

 How would you describe the MBI team?

 Sergio: It’s a team of incomparable talent and potential.
-It is amazing to be able to share these values with colleagues who I not only understand and work with, but are also committed to continue collaborating, improving and therefore evolving as individuals and in general as a team.
+It is amazing to be able to share these values with colleagues who understand and work.
+We are also committed to continuing collaborating, improving, and therefore evolving as individuals and in general as a team.